Israeli killing of 15-year-old Palestinian girl in West Bank casts light on civilian casualties

 Israeli military raids have been met regularly with Palestinian gunfire and rippled into bloody battles.
 Israel contends the intensified military activities are a counterterrorism effort and has focused its operations on the hometowns of assailants — particularly the city of Jenin and its adjacent refugee camp.

-The camp has re-emerged as a stronghold of Palestinian militancy two decades after Israel invaded the camp with tanks and helicopters, flattening homes.
-The effects of that 2002 battle, among the biggest of the second Palestinian uprising, linger on.
+The camp has reemerged as a stronghold of Palestinian militancy two decades after Israel invaded the camp with tanks and helicopters, flattening homes.
+The effects of that 2002 battle, among the biggest of the second Palestinian uprising, linger.

 “The martyrs from that battle are still dead.
-The prisoners are still in prison,” said Mohammed Shehata, the general manager of the Freedom Theater, which was co-founded by a famous militant and offers drama classes and performance facilities for young Palestinians in the camp.
+The prisoners are still in prison,” said Mohammed Shehata, the general manager of the Freedom Theater, which was co-founded by a famous militant and offers drama classes for young Palestinians in the camp.
 “And now, the young people fighting today’s battles will pass their pain onto the next generation.”

 Sadeel, who lived just behind the theater, could often be found there, watching auditions, joking with foreign volunteers and playing improv games in its summer camp, Shehata said.
-He shared a video of a younger Sadeel prancing and singing with other kids.
+He shared a video of a younger Sadeel singing with other kids, making her hands into a heart shape as she pranced.

 But the conflict never went away.
+It sliced through her home.
 Residents say on the outskirts of the camp, rooftops in Sadeel’s neighborhood afforded Israeli snipers a good vantage point.
 Multiple bullet holes from past raids pierce her father’s parked white Kia.

 Two of her uncles were Palestinian militants killed as teenagers in the second uprising.
 Another two remain in Israeli prison.